xinwang-nwpu/PerPilot-v2/README.md

 | **Memory-based Retrieval**      | Leverages historical user data to provide contextually relevant responses |
 | **Reasoning-based Exploration** | Uses LLM-powered reasoning to handle novel or ambiguous instructions      |

-Fully automatic execution and verification of instructions
+Fully automatic execution and verification of instructions(new)

 Task instructions can be added very easily